 My heartfelt condolences to all his family and friends."

-shared by Helen Wells, 6 hours ago
+shared by Helen Wells, 1 month ago

 "Gary was the last DoF I worked for prior to my retirement and the saying ‘saving the best till last’ was indeed the case.
 Gary was always interested in you as a person, not just a work colleague.
 He always made time to talk whether it was a conversation relating to work, family or football.
 Following my retirement, out of the blue, Gary would take time out to drop me messages to find out how things were going, asking about family etc. Gary was a kind, generous and caring gentle giant.